 When a pass is added by duplication, Swift makes a bit-exact copy of the parent pass and then marks all the instructions of the child pass as "copied," a hint for the filtering engine that the marked instruction is exactly the same as the corresponding one in its parent pass.
 When an instruction in the child pass is later modified, the associated "copied" mark is removed.
 To evaluate a Swift filter, the filtering engine traverses the passes according to their hierarchical relationships (if any) in a depth-first manner.
 A parent pass is evaluated before its children.
 If the parent pass succeeds, then, as for any pass, the filtering engine halts.
 Otherwise, Swift records those instructions that succeeded.
-When evaluating child passes,
+When evaluating child passes, Swift need not re-execute any copied instruction that succeeded in the parent.

-Figure 4: Hierarchical pass relation diagram
+Fig. 4.
+Hierarchical pass relation diagram.